Skip to main content

 • iris check --changed - scan only files changed since the last commit

-• iris deps — audit package.json, go.mod, or requirements.txt for outdated versions and known CVEs
+• iris deps - audit package.json, go.mod, requirements.txt, or pyproject.toml for outdated versions and known CVEs, with installed versions resolved from your lockfile

 • iris todos - list every TODO, FIXME, and HACK comment across the project